Budgets-ops/budget/replit.md

-# Triversa Bundles
+# Budget Bundles

 ## Overview
-Triversa Bundles is a web application for purchasing affordable data bundles and services for various telecom providers in Ghana.
-The platform supports MTN, AirtelTigo, Telecel, and also provides WASSCE/BECE checker services.
+Budget Bundles is a web application for purchasing affordable data bundles for various telecom providers in Ghana.
+The platform supports MTN, AirtelTigo, and Telecel.
 Payments are processed through Paystack integration.

 ## Project Architecture